Countercurrent distribution

 While one separatory funnel is useful in separating certain compound mixtures with a carefully formulated biphasic solvent system, a series of separatory funnels may be employed to separate compounds that have different partition coefficients.
 Countercurrent distribution, therefore, is a method of using a series of vessels (separatory funnels) to separate compounds by a sequence of liquid-liquid extraction operations.
 Contrary to liquid-liquid extraction, in the CCD instruments the upper phase is decanted from the lower phase once the phases have settled.
 First, a mixture is introduced to vessel 1 (V1) charged with both phases and the liquid-liquid extraction process is performed.
 The upper phase is added to a second vessel (V2) which already holds fresh lower phase.
 Fresh upper phase is added to V1.
 Both vessels are shaken and allowed to settle. upper phase from V1 is transferred to V2 at the same time the upper phase from V2 is transferred to V3 which already holds fresh lower phase.
 Fresh upper phase is added to V1, all three vessels are shaken and settled and the process continues.
-Compounds that are more soluble in the upper phase than lower phase faster and farther down the series of vessels (the "train") while those compounds which are more soluble in the lower phase than the upper phase tend to lag behind.
+Compounds that are more soluble in the upper phase than lower phase travel faster and farther down the series of vessels (the "train") while those compounds which are more soluble in the lower phase than the upper phase tend to lag behind.
 A compound insoluble in the upper phase will remain in V1 while a compound insoluble in the lower phase will stay in the lead vessel.